Tag: growing food for good

 Garlic Lovers Unite!

 Because of the way hardneck garlic grows there are two chances to harvest deliciousness.
-We all know about garlic cloves, technically the bulb, harvested in late summer… but the beautiful reed like stalks shooting up and the single flower stalk that shoots up from the center, around midsummer in my region, are a delicacy known as the scape.
+We all know about garlic cloves, technically the bulb, harvested in late summer.
+The beautiful single flower stalks that shoot up from the center around midsummer in my region, are a delicacy known as the garlic scape.

 They show up around midsummer in farmers markets, but the surest way to gather garlic scapes is to grow your own!